 It's no secret that Lena Dunham's body has undergone a lot of criticism since Girls premiered in 2012.
 Even if you don't love the HBO show, or support everything Dunham's done, we can all agree that body-shaming is never okay.

 Critiques of Dunham's body have always been an unfortunate part of the larger conversation around Girls.
 (It's a real shame, because there are so many nuanced arguments to make about the show.)
-The star's weight has been criticized by trolls for years — and more recently, there were a number of headlines celebrating her reported weight loss.
+The star's weight has been criticised by trolls for years — and more recently, there were a number of headlines celebrating her reported weight loss.

 Dunham has been vocal about working out with Tracy Anderson — but she's also made it clear that she's not exercising to lose weight.
 Still, it seems like the conversation always turns back to her appearance.